-Turmeric is everywhere at the moment as it has seen a massive rise in popularity over the past few years.
+Turmeric is everywhere at the moment, as it has seen a massive rise in popularity over the past few years.
 Like most spices, it has been a staple in Indian health systems (like Ayurveda) for centuries.
-Chronic inflammation is believed to be the root of many Western diseases such as heart disease, cancer, arthritis, Alzheimer's and various degenerative conditions.
-This is where turmeric can help as it contains a compound called curcumin with strong anti-inflammatory properties.
+Chronic inflammation is believed to be the root of many Western diseases such as heart disease, cancer, arthritis, Alzheimer's, and various degenerative conditions.
+This is where turmeric can help as it contains a compound called curcumin with potent anti-inflammatory properties.
 Scientists have already carried out a lot of research on curcumin: the most recent I saw looked at how it can help child cancer sufferers.
 The research published in Nanoscale found that nanoparticles loaded with curcumin can target and destroy neuroblastoma tumour cells.
 Neuroblastoma is the most common cancer in children younger than five years old.

 As well as traditionally being used in Indian cooking, turmeric can be used in many different ways: try turmeric latte, mix with ginger, blend into juices and smoothies.
-Use a pinch of turmeric in scrambled eggs, a frittata or tofu scramble.
-Toss it with roasted vegetables, sprinkle onto greens, add to falafels, soups, rice, marinades and salad dressings.
+Use a pinch of turmeric in scrambled eggs, a frittata, or tofu scramble.
+Toss it with roasted vegetables, sprinkle onto greens, add to falafels, soups, rice, marinades, and salad dressings.
 I have even seen turmeric added to cakes and sweet treats!
 For therapeutic use, in my opinion, turmeric paste is the best way to consume it.

 Cinnamon is high in antioxidants and has lots of health benefits.
 It may help lower blood sugar and fight diabetes by imitating the effects of insulin and increasing glucose transport into cells.
-It also said to be good for neurodegenerative diseases of the brain such as Alzheimer's and Parkinson's.
-It also shows promise in research conducted on general brain function, concentration and improved learning capacity.
+It also said to be good for neurodegenerative diseases of the brain, such as Alzheimer's and Parkinson's.
+It also shows promise in research conducted on general brain function, concentration, and improved learning capacity.

 I can’t get enough of cinnamon at the moment.
 I stir it into plain yogurt - with a few berries.
 Lovely!
-Also, try blending into juices and smoothies, add to cakes and sweet treat recipes, make cinnamon toast, make a latte with turmeric, use as a refined sugar replacement and many more.
+Also, try blending into juices and smoothies, add to cakes and sweet treat recipes, make cinnamon toast, make a latte with turmeric, use as a refined sugar replacement, and many more.

-Ginger, the strange looking cactus shaped spice, is one of the healthiest foods on the planet.
-I love its wonderfully fiery, pungent and sweet flavour.
+Ginger, the strange-looking cactus-shaped spice, is one of the healthiest foods on the planet.
+I love its wonderfully fiery, pungent, and sweet flavour.
 Ginger is part of the Zingiberaceae botanical family alongside turmeric and cardamom and mixes well with them both.

-There is a lot of evidence ginger is great for the whole body, has anti-cancer effects, is good for the immune system and has many health-promoting properties.
+There is a lot of evidence ginger is great for the whole body, has anti-cancer effects, is suitable for the immune system, and has many health-promoting properties.
 In a study of patients with osteoarthritis of the knees, ginger extract significantly reduced their symptoms.

 4. Cayenne Pepper

-Folklore from around the world recounts amazing results using cayenne pepper in simple healing and in baffling health problems.
-It is no wonder it has found a place in modern as well as traditional medicines for its disease preventing and health-promoting properties.
-It's known to be great for metabolic health, pain relief, digestion, the immune system, the gut, the circulatory system and the heart.
-Many researchers believe the use of cayenne pepper in Mexican, Italian and Asian cuisine is what causes those countries to have a lower incident of heart disease.
+Folklore from around the world recounts amazing results using cayenne pepper in pure healing and in baffling health problems.
+It is no wonder it has found a place in modern as well as traditional medicines for its disease-preventing and health-promoting properties.
+It's known to be great for metabolic health, pain relief, digestion, the immune system, the gut, the circulatory system, and the heart.
+Many researchers believe the use of cayenne pepper in Mexican, Italian, and Asian cuisine is what causes those countries to have a lower incidence of heart disease.

 5. Black Pepper

-Black pepper is native to South Asia and Southeast Asia and it has been known in Indian cooking since at least 2000 BCE.
+Black pepper is native to South Asia and Southeast Asia, and it has been known in Indian cooking since at least 2000 BCE.
 Peppercorns were a much-prized trade good; they were often referred to as "black gold" and used as a form of commodity money.

 Black pepper is perhaps the most commonly used and well-known spice of them all.
-It is often referred to as the "king of spices" and for good reason.
+It is often referred to as the "king of spices" and for a good reason.
 Who hasn't used it?!
 I feel it is almost so ingrained in our food culture as a staple condiment we forget it is indeed a spice.
 Or maybe that's just me!

 The chemical compound piperine, present in black pepper, is responsible for its spiciness.
 Piperine also enhances the bioavailability of various nutrients such as vitamin A, C, selenium, and others, thereby improving overall health.
 Bioavailability refers to the amount of nutrient or supplement that is absorbed by the body.
 Research has shown that piperine also enhances the bioavailability of curcumin, the active compound in turmeric, so they are great to consume together.
 Check out our golden paste recipe for more.
-Black pepper is also good for digestion.
+Black pepper is also great for digestion.

 So there you have it, five spices for good health and healing.
-This is just an introduction to each spice, we encourage you to research and find out what works for you.
+This is just an introduction to each spice; we encourage you to research and find out what works for you.
 All of the above are natural ingredients, but care should always be taken when making changes to your diet.
-Consult the advice of a health professional or nutritionist and don't hesitate to get in contact if you have any questions.
+Consult the advice of a health professional or nutritionist, and don't hesitate to get in contact if you have any questions.